agacia/fcd2vanet/README.rst

 FCD is floating car data, i.e. localisation data collected from moving vehicles `fcd`_.

-VANETs is a vehicular ad hoc network, i.e. wireless networks consiting of moving vehicles `vanet`_ VANETs are a key technology in a concept of Connected Vehicles, that aims in improving traffic efficiency, safety and convenience `cc`_.
+VANETs is a vehicular ad hoc network, i.e. wireless networks consisting of moving vehicles `vanet`_ VANETs are a key technology in a concept of Connected Vehicles, that aims in improving traffic efficiency, safety and convenience `cc`_.

-Real-world experiments of large-scale VANETs are imposible, thus computer simulations are necessary.
+Real-world experiments of large-scale VANETs are impossible, thus computer simulations are necessary.
-Simulation of VANETs is complex, becuase the underlying network topology reproduces a specific mobility of vehicles, that impacts the connectivity among nodes.
+Simulation of VANETs is complex, becauase the underlying network topology reproduces a specific mobility of vehicles, that impacts the connectivity among nodes.
-Moreover, networks are highly dynamic, time-vairand and often of large scale.
+Moreover, networks are highly dynamic, time-variant and often of large scale.

 Features
 --------